levonk/interview-data-engineer/README.md

 As an Interviewer I need a highly reliable update of tweets on a query term as frequently as possible with parts of speech tagging so I may have a comparable code sample.

 ## Acceptance Criteria:
-1. The interviewee should select an interesting query term
+1. The interviewee should select an interesting query term and parameterize it.
 2. The process is highly **reliable**, comment/code in the reliability techniques
 3. The process is highly **scalable**, comment/code to how the process is scalable
 4. The data is **extremly fresh**, comment on how it will be kept fresh